Polymer/old-docs-site/app/1.0/start/toolbox/create-a-page.md

     ```

     The `<iron-pages>` is bound to the `page` variable that changes with the
-    route, and selectes the active page while hiding the others.
+    route, and selects the active page while hiding the others.

 1. Add your new page inside the iron-pages: